proactis-documentation/documentation-source/docs/p2p/punchout.md

-# Punch-out
+# PunchOut

 ## Overview
-Punch-out allows a user to jump from the PROACTIS P2P website into a supplier’s shopping site.
+PunchOut allows a user to jump from the PROACTIS P2P website into a supplier’s shopping site.
 Where they can browse a catalogue and add items to a shopping basket as per a normal e-commerce site.
 Once they have finished browsing they click checkout and the items are then returned to PROACTIS as new lines on their current purchase order (or requisition).
-For the purposes of this document, the term punch-out does not include the ability to electronically export purchase orders to suppliers in cXML format.
+For the purposes of this document, the term PunchOut does not include the ability to electronically export purchase orders to suppliers in cXML format.

 !!!Note

-    This document details how to configure connections to supplier punch-out sites and marketplaces in the latest release of PROACTIS P2P `17.
+    This document details how to configure connections to supplier PunchOut sites and marketplaces in the latest release of PROACTIS P2P `17.
     Unlike the previous versions it is now possible to configure the connections directly within the product.
 Previously the setup action was carried out by a technical consultant which required the coding of bespoke webpages and sometimes DLLs for installation on the P2P server.

 ---

-## Punch-thro.
+## PunchThro.
-There are three different methods of configuring punch-out within the PROACTIS P2P product.
+There are three different methods of configuring PunchOut within the PROACTIS P2P product.
 This first is referred to as punch-thro.
-This is where the buyer connects to the suppliers punch-out site via the PROACTIS S2C portal.
+This is where the buyer connects to the suppliers PunchOut site via the PROACTIS S2C portal.

 As the details of the suppliers site are configured in the PROACTIS S2C Portal the only P2P settings required are as shown below